-- 19. The teams proceeding to the quarterfinal rounds are determined based on highest team scores using the competition scoring criteria and are announced at the conclusion of the dinner banquet. - 20.
-At the time of the finalist announcements, the teams proceeding to the quarterfinal rounds determine whether they are representing the Appellant or Respondent in the quarterfinal rounds.
-The higher- ranking team has first choice of Appellant or Respondent.
-If the higher-ranking team is not present, they have forfeited their election and by default, their opposing team chooses. - 21.
-Following the quarterfinals, teams are assigned to argue the opposite side of the case from their previous round's arguments.
+- 22. If 18 or fewer teams register for the competition, the competition includes only semi-final and final rounds. - 23.
+If more than 18 team register for the competition, the competition includes quarterfinal, semi-final and final rounds. - 24.
+The teams proceeding to the quarterfinal rounds are determined based on highest team scores using the competition scoring criteria and are announced at the conclusion of the dinner banquet. - 25.
+At the time of the finalist announcements, the teams proceeding to the quarterfinal rounds determine whether they are representing the Appellant or Respondent in the quarterfinal rounds (if applicable).
+The higher-ranking team has first choice of Appellant or Respondent.
+If the higher-ranking team is not present, they have forfeited their election and by default, their opposing team chooses.

+- 26. Following the quarterfinals (if applicable), teams are assigned to argue the opposite side of the case from their previous round's arguments.
 Where both teams would be assigned to the same side of the case, a coin toss is used to determine assignments.
-The team with the higher combined scores from the preliminary rounds calls the coin toss. - 22.
-The winning teams determined by the higher team score from the quarterfinal rounds proceed to the semi-final rounds.
-The winning teams determined by the higher team score from the semi-final rounds proceed to the final round. - 23.
-The team proceeding to the final round that has the higher team score from the preliminary rounds may choose to represent Appellant or Respondent. - 24.
-The winners of the final round are the winners of the 2014 Paralegal Cup Mooting Competition. - 25.
-The 2014 Paralegal Cup Mooting Competition speaker awards are determined by calculating the top five individual speaking scores as combined from the four preliminary rounds. - 26.
-The 2014 Paralegal Cup Mooting Competition professionalism award is determined by calculating the top individual professionalism score as combined from the four preliminary rounds.
+The team with the higher combined scores from the preliminary rounds calls the coin toss. - 27.
+The winning teams determined by the higher team score from the quarterfinals (if applicable) proceed to the semi-final rounds.
+The winning teams determined by the higher team score from the semi-final rounds proceed to the final round. - 28.
+The team proceeding to the final round that has the higher team score from the preliminary rounds may choose to represent Appellant or Respondent. - 29.
+The winners of the final round are the winners of the 2015 Paralegal Cup Mooting Competition. - 30.
+The 2015 Paralegal Cup Mooting Competition speaker awards are determined by calculating the top five individual speaking scores as combined from the four preliminary rounds. - 31.
+The 2015 Paralegal Cup Mooting Competition professionalism award is determined by calculating the top individual professionalism score as combined from the four preliminary rounds.